 Unlike the various other vacuum adapted bionts, the Sailors of the Ebon Sea are also equipped with a natural plasma sail.
 Using biologically generated electricity and small quantities of hydrogen gas, these bionts can create vast solar sails made of plasma, allowing them to reach anywhere in the habitable portions of a star system within a few months.
 A few lucky veteran space travelers have looked out the window of their cabin and seen the sight of a Sailor cruising by with its plasma sail gently illuminated by internal fluorescence.

 Physically, the Sailors are humanoids that range between 1.8 and 2.4 meters tall.
 They have slender, somewhat attenuated limbs, large barrel-like chests, and a noticeable hump-like bulge on their backs.
 Their skin is hairless and as smooth and thick as a terrestrial dolphins'.
-Their eyes are quite large, and like many other vacuum-adapted humanoids are capable of interpreting a frequency range from the cosmic microwave background (useful for orientation) to the far ultraviolet.
+Their eyes are quite large, and like many other vacuum-adapted humanoids are capable of interpreting a frequency range from the cosmic microwave background (useful for orientation) to the far ultraviolet, using the Extended Colour Convention.
 They possess baseline equivalent senses of touch, taste, hearing, and smell, although the later two can only be used when they are in an atmosphere.

 In addition, they can communicate using both radio waves and UV lasers.
 Their radio communications are general broadcasts that they can receive at a range of up to 20 million km (less in systems with high levels of radio noise).
 Radio communication is equivalent to baseline speech, and can also be used to communicate with the radios used on most spacecraft.
 In contrast, their laser communications have a range of only 100 km, but are a high bandwidth method of communication that essentially allows the participants to send and receive thoughts, images, and detailed sensory information.
 Because the Sailors possess only two laser emitters (located on either side of their foreheads), they can only communicate in this fashion with no more than two others of their kind.
 One consequence of the neural hardwiring associated with laser communications is that sane Sailors cannot deliberately lie when using laser communication.